brunopc-net/DocusaurusSrc/blog/2023-09-21-Outlive-your-project-bankruptcy/index.md

 Every use case is different, and it's impossible to have all the best qualities in a product at once.
 A [Ford GT](https://hips.hearstapps.com/hmg-prod/images/2022-ford-gt-lm-edition-front-in-blue-1664914314.jpg) is not built to be convenient, a Dodge Caravan is not built to be fast.
 You could have a sports car more comfortable than the others, or have a minivan model faster than other minivans - but you'll never have a car faster than a sports car and more convenient than a minivan at the same time.

 You have to choose.
-Choosing not to decide will result in reality imposing a mediocre standard all accross the board.
+Choosing not to decide will result in reality imposing a mediocre standard all across the board.
 Therefore, the focus from the development team must align with the business requirements of the product built.

 Are we building a payment app?
 Availability will be the #1 factor, as being out-of-service would have tremendous consequences.